 Los Che scored their 2nd when Jonas rolled the ball past Casillas from 17 yards.
 The ball was played into Soldado whose quick feet gave the chance for the substitute to reduce the deficit and he did so with the minimal amount of fuss.

 And they were within three goals after Jordi Alba was left unmarked at the far post and wrong-footed Casillas to leave Madrid in amazement as the full-time whistle neared.

-Valencia ultimately were unable to recover as Madrid secured all three points in a game that represented nothing of what was on show in los Blancos’ last outing at the Mestalla stadium.
+Valencia ultimately was unable to recover as Madrid secured all three points in a game that represented nothing of what was on show in los Blancos’ last outing at the Mestalla stadium.

 The victory reduces the gap on Barcelona to five points at the summit of La Liga as Madrid continue to fight for the title.

-Real Madrid lock horns with the Spanish champions on Wednesday in the Champions League semi-final and Mourinho will hope that his side take this attacking prowess to the first leg but not their defensive frailties.
+Real Madrid locks horns with the Spanish champions on Wednesday in the Champions League semifinal and Mourinho will hope that his side take this attacking prowess to the first leg but not the defensive frailties.

 Unai Emery’s side meanwhile remain on course for a third place finish but will left ruing the chance of topping their highest ever points total of 77.